 GRM1: 2 different variants in 2 different families, one with 3 affected and 4 non-affected, the other with 1 (arguably 2?) affected and 1 non-affected.
 4 affected across the families had part of their genome sequenced.

 You are really not narrowing down the massive genomic search very much when you look at such small numbers of people.
 Some of these variants aren't even that rare in the general population - 1 in 1000 people or so being carriers.
-At frequencies and posited effect sizes this high, the finding would be pretty easy to replicate elsewhere, and as far as I can see they haven't.
+At frequencies and posited effect sizes this high, the finding would be pretty easy to replicate elsewhere, and as far as I can see nobody has.